-The Sony A7iii is sold out everywhere, so it’s clear that a bunch of people are jumping ship and switching over to the Sony world.
+The Sony A7iii was sold out everywhere when it launched, so it’s clear that a bunch of people are jumping ship and switching over to the Sony world.
 Sony has several autofocus settings to choose from, so it can be kind of confusing on what each does and when to use each mode.
 Hopefully, by the end of this you’ll have a better understanding of Sony’s Autofocus Settings.

 A Quick Warning

 Before we get into all the Sony autofocus settings, I want to warn you that there some things that can cause problems.
 The first thing to consider is your Sony camera.
 Not all cameras are created equal.
 Some cameras will be missing some of these features and modes and some just work better than others.
-The Sony A7iii kills the Sony A7Sii and the majority of the Sony cameras.
+The Sony A7iii is much better than the Sony A7Sii along with the majority of other Sony cameras.
 Second, not all lenses are created equal.
 I now own the Sony 50mm 1.8, Rokinon 50mm 1.4, and Zeiss 85mm.
 The Sony is pretty horrible with focusing, the Rokinon is good, and the Zeiss is the best.
 So don’t think you can use a really cheap lens and get the best results.

 Sony Focus Modes

 The first choice to make is how the camera is going to focus.
 This option can be a little hard to find.
 Depending on your camera, it might be under the Camera and 3rd page or in the Sony A7iii, it’s now under the first Camera and 5th page.
 To make things easier if you plan on switching this often, you’ll want to assign this to either one of your custom buttons or put it in one of the 12 Function slots.
 Once you get there, you’ll notice you have 4 options to choose from.